MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/how-to-set-up-corrective-invoicing.md

   - "ru-ru"
 ---
 # How to: Set Up Corrective Invoicing
 You can create corrective invoices and corrective credit memos to reflect changes in quantity and amounts after the items were shipped or received.
-First, you must set up [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] with prerequisites.
+First, you must set up FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> with prerequisites.

 ### To set up number series for corrective documents